mark-watson/haskell_book/manuscript/hybrid_haskell_python_nlp.md

 pip install falcon
 ~~~~~~~~

-Then change directory to the subdirectory **HybridHaskellPythonNlp/python_spacy_nlp_server** and install the coref server:
+Then change directory to the subdirectory **HybridHaskellPythonNlp/python_spacy_nlp_server** and install the NLP server:

 ~~~~~~~~
 cd HybridHaskellPythonNlp/python_spacy_nlp_server